 A committee appointed by CGSI's president evaluates each applicant's submission and recommends the awarding of certificates.
 The certificates are officially signed by the president and the recording secretary.
 Both members and non-members are eligible, and encouraged, to apply.

-For complete directions and information about how to apply for your Family Certificate, print out the application form (PDF).
+For complete directions and information about how to apply for your Family Certificate, please print out the Family Certificate Application.